notusedusername/assignment/README.md

 ## Running tests

 The tests do not have a container, they can be run with Gradle (For requirements see: [Running without docker](#running-without-docker)).
-The tests require a database named `palindrome_test` by default.
-This database is also migrated by Flyway, but it has additional [migrations](./src/main/resources/db/test_data) to create initial content.
+The tests require a database named `palindrome_test` by default (has to be created manually).
+This database is also migrated by Flyway, but it has additional
+[migrations](./src/main/resources/db/test_data) to create initial content.
 These migrations will clean the database before running the scripts.